Get insider access

 106 ms

-The Raycon Fitness Earbuds have alright Bluetooth connectivity.
+They have alright Bluetooth connectivity.
 Unfortunately, they don't support multi-device or NFC pairing.
-Their latency with PC and iOS devices is also a bit high, so your audio and visuals may fall out of sync, which could be annoying if you're streaming video.
-Latency is a bit lower on Android devices, though, so you shouldn't notice too much audio lag.
-However, some apps and devices compensate for latency differently, so your experience may vary.
+Their latency with PC and iOS devices is also a bit high, which can cause audio syncing issues when you're streaming video.
+However, latency is a bit lower with Android, so lag is less of an issue on those devices.
+However, some apps and devices compensate for latency differently.

 0